TomParisDE/tp-twitch-widget/README.md

 # TomParisDE Twitch Widget
 [![Plugin Version](https://img.shields.io/wordpress/plugin/v/tomparisde-twitchtv-widget.svg)](https://wordpress.org/plugins/tomparisde-twitchtv-widget/) [![WordPress Version Compatibility](https://img.shields.io/wordpress/v/tomparisde-twitchtv-widget.svg)](https://wordpress.org/plugins/tomparisde-twitchtv-widget/) [![Downloads](https://img.shields.io/wordpress/plugin/dt/tomparisde-twitchtv-widget.svg)](https://wordpress.org/plugins/tomparisde-twitchtv-widget/) [![Rating](https://img.shields.io/wordpress/plugin/r/tomparisde-twitchtv-widget.svg)](https://wordpress.org/plugins/tomparisde-twitchtv-widget/)

-The TomParisDE Twitch Widget for Wordpress plugin allows you to show your visitors your online or offline status from your twitch stream.
-You can also enter a lot more stream channels if will use it for a fansite or a clansite.
+The TomParisDE Twitch Widget for Wordpress allows you to show all your visitors your online or offline status from your twitch stream.
+You can also enter a lot more stream channel if want to.
+It´s also possible to add one game with or without a specific language, it´s very handy for a theme based Clan-, Fan- or Community Site.
 ## Description

 [Official WordPress.org Plugin](https://wordpress.org/plugins/tomparisde-twitchtv-widget/)